addyosmani/backbone-fundamentals/README.md

 myPhoto2.set({ title:'Vacation in Florida', location: 'Florida' });
 ```

-<strong>Default values</strong>
+**Default values**

 There are times when you want your model to have a set of default values (e.g. in a scenario where a complete set of data isn't provided by the user).
-This can be set using a property called 'defaults' in your model.
+This can be set using a property called `defaults` in your model.

 ```javascript
 Photo = new Backbone.Model.extend({